Sadat Bukari

-Sadat Bukari (born 12 April 1989, in Wa) is a Ghanaian former professional footballer who played as a centre forward or secondary striker.
-He last played for Churchill Brothers in the I-League.
+Sadat Bukari (born 12 April 1989) is a Ghanaian former professional footballer who played as a forward.

-Career
+Club career

 Bukari's transfer from Ghanaian team Heart of Lions to Tunisian team Étoile du Sahel.
 With Sahel, he won the 2008 CAF Confederation Cup.
 In the summer of 2012 he signed with the Romanian club Astra Giurgiu.
+He last played for Churchill Brothers in the I-League.

-International
+International career

-Bukari also played for Ghana in the 2005 FIFA U-17 World Championship in Peru.
+Bukari represented Ghana at the 2005 FIFA U-17 World Championship in Peru, appearing in two matches.